Edward Cowie

-Edward Cowie (born 17 August 1943) is an English composer, author, natural scientist, and painter.
+Edward Cowie (born 17 August 1943) is an Australian composer, author, natural scientist, and painter.

 Life

-Edward Cowie was born in Birmingham, England, in 1943 and spent most of his early life in the rural countryside.
+Edward Cowie was born in England in 1943, and spent most of his early life in the rural countryside of Suffolk and then the Cotswolds.
 This first-hand experience of nature was to have a profound influence on his life and work.
-In 1964 he began composition studies with Alexander Goehr and in 1971 he won a Chopin Fellowship to study with Witold Lutosławski in Poland.
+In 1964, he began composition studies with Alexander Goehr and in 1971 he won a Chopin Fellowship to study with Witold Lutosławski in Poland.
 He also came under the influence of Michael Tippett, who remained a close friend and mentor.

 Early recognition came with the 1975 BBC Proms commission Leviathan for large orchestra, and this was followed by a string of festival commissions and recordings.
 Major works from this period include Gesangbuch (1975-6), the Piano Concerto (1976-7) and Concerto for Orchestra (1982), as well as the opera Commedia (1976-7).

 In 1983, Cowie was awarded the first Granada Composer Fellowship with the Royal Liverpool Philharmonic Orchestra.
 He remained with the orchestra for three years and worked with them as both composer and conductor.
 He subsequently worked as a conductor with several major orchestras and ensembles in Britain and Australia.
 Among works from this time are the Clarinet Concerto (1978), Choral Symphony (1983), Atlas (1986), Cello Concerto (1993, revised 2003) and several pieces inspired by the Australian folk-hero Ned Kelly.

-After twelve years in Australia he returned to England to live in 1995.
+In 1995, after twelve years in Australia he returned to England to live.